thierrygosselin/stackr/README.md

 **stackr** will work best with Stacks version >= 1.29.

 ## New
+**v.0.1.5**
+Introducing *haplo2gsi_sim* function.
+Conversion of STACKS haplotypes file into a gsi_sim data input file.
+Map-independent imputations using Random Forest or the most frequent allele are options also available for this function.
+[gsi_sim] (https://github.com/eriqande/gsi_sim) is a tool developed by Eric C. Anderson for doing and simulating genetic stock identification.

 **v.0.1.4**
 Introducing *haplo2fstat* function.
 Conversion of STACKS haplotypes file into a fstat file.